akeneo/pim-helpcenter/content/md/first-steps/manage-assets.md

   :::

   :::info
   The prefix and suffix are not mandatory.
-For `Youtube`, it is not necessary to put a prefix and a suffix, you can simply copy paste the id of the video link.
   :::

 ### Edit a text attribute